Lateral Flow Tests In Schools

 Other swab tests need samples to be sent to a lab for analysis so take at least a day to get a result.
 Lateral flow tests get results much faster.

-It is hoped that by using the faster tests people will find out more quickly if they have the virus or not, and that will make it easier to control the spread.
+by using the faster tests people will find out more quickly if they have the virus or not, and that will make it easier to control the spread.

 Remember - if you have symptoms of coronavirus you should order a standard test online or call 119.